cvs-health/testaro/README.md

 ## Payment

-All of the tests that Testaro can perform are free of cost, except those performed by the Tenon and WAVE tools.
-The owner of each of those tools gives new registrants a free allowance of credits before it becomes necessary to pay for use of the API of the tool.
-The required environment variables for authentication and payment are described below under “Environment variables”.
+All of the tests that Testaro can perform are free of cost, except those performed by the WAVE tool.
+The owner of that tool gives new registrants a free allowance of credits before it becomes necessary to pay for use of the API of the tool.
+The required environment variable for authentication and payment is described below under “Environment variables”.

 ## Process objects